Skip to main content

 A thorough assessment is required to determine the extent of need and level of risk in every case.
 See below for local policies or procedures:

-• Doncaster parental substance misuse
+- Doncaster parental substance misuse

-• Rotherham parental substance misuse
+- Rotherham parental substance misuse

-• North Lincolnshire, non-available
+- North Lincolnshire, non-available

-5.4.7.7 Peer on peer abuse
+5.4.7.7 Peer-on-peer abuse

 Children can abuse other children at any age and can also be referred to as child-on-child abuse.
-This abuse can take place within the home, both inside and outside of the education setting as well as online.
+This abuse can take place within the home, both inside and outside the education setting as well as online.
 Peer-on-peer abuse is most likely to include, but may not be limited to:

-• bullying (including cyberbullying, prejudice-based and discriminatory bullying)
+- bullying (including cyberbullying, prejudice-based and discriminatory bullying)

-• abuse in intimate personal relationships between children (sometimes known as ‘teenage relationship abuse’)
+- abuse in intimate personal relationships between children (sometimes known as ‘teenage relationship abuse’)

-• physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm
+- physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm

-• sexual violence, such as rape, assault by penetration and sexual assault
+- sexual violence, such as rape, assault by penetration and sexual assault

-• sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment
+- sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment

 This is a safeguarding matter and may require a multi-agency safeguarding response.
 However, please consult with the safeguarding team for further advice.
 Peer-on-peer abuse that involves sexual assault and violence must always result in a multi-agency response.